HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 <em>Each module is distributed with a corresponding EULA, please take notice of these elements before using the software.</em>

 [<img align="left" width="500" src="../../assets/images/01InstallerProgress.PNG">](../../assets/images/01InstallerProgress.PNG)
-<em>Upon validation of the module selection, the installer will download and install each module and its dependencies.</em>
+<em>Upon validation of the module selection, the installer will download and install each module and the corresponding dependencies.</em>

 [<img align="left" width="500" src="../../assets/images/01InstallerComplete.PNG">](../../assets/images/01InstallerComplete.PNG)
 <em>You can exit the installer once the setup is complete.</em>